alaraayan/project-1/README.md

 ```

 ## Wins
 While getting the ghosts move was both my biggest challenge and my biggest win, I am also proud of my grid.
-The grid for Pac-Man is a classic and because I was trying to be true to the arcade game as much as possible, getting the it right was very important to me.
+The grid for Pac-Man is a classic and because I was trying to be as true to the arcade game as possible, getting it right was very important to me.
 And the way the result is displayed is also something that I had to work around because I was using Vanilla JavaScript.
 In the end I manipulated CSS to achieve the dynamic pop-up I was looking for.

 ###### The result pop-up is not displayed during the game
 ``` javascript